wolfSSL/wolfCLU/README.md

 The following demonstrates how to create a root CA and use it to sign other certificates.
 This example uses ECC and ML-DSA.
 In this scenario there are three entities A, B, and C, where A is meant to function as a root CA.

+Before running the commands below, ensure you have the `ml-dsa` option enabled in wolfSSL.
+This can be done by configuring wolfSSL with `--enable-dilithium`, `--enable-dual-alg-certs` and `--enable-experimental`.

 The following steps demonstrate how to generate keys and certificates for A, B, and C, where A is self-signed and B and C are signed by A

 1. Create private ECC and ML-DSA keys for A, B, and C